0

 Saturated fatty acids and concentration

-On the ‘minus’ side, a number of studies have consistently shown that there are immediate effects from consuming saturated fatty acids on concentration, reaction times and function of the mesocorticolimbic system (10-11).
+On the ‘minus’ side, several studies have consistently shown that there are immediate effects from consuming saturated fatty acids on concentration, reaction times and function of the mesocorticolimbic system (10-11).

-It’s therefore not quite for the reasons cited over the last 60 years that we should reduce our consumption of saturated fatty acids, but more particularly, for the purposes of maintaining brain health and positive mood.
+It’s therefore not quite for the reasons cited over the last 60 years that we should reduce our consumption of saturated fatty acids, but more particularly, for maintaining brain health and positive mood.

 As well as monitoring your diet, you also have the option of taking dietary supplements targeted at cognitive health and performance (such as Neurex and Smart Pills).